Vande Metro India's Newest Commuting Unicorn?

 Now, this mythical beast known as the Vande Metro has been perplexing me for a while.
 I have ranted, raved, and even hosted a one-man puppet show about it.
 So, naturally, I dived into the article like a nicotine-deprived loser into a fresh pack of cigarettes.
 But before I dissect Mr. Ramakrishnan's words and add my two cents, here is a brief recap of my comedic journey with this elusive creature.

 There is this inexplicable hype about Vande Metro.
 The ministry has fashioned it as a train which, as I understand is a 12 or 16 coach formation, with maximum speed of 130 kmph to cater to cities located within a radius of around 100 to 150 km, making four to five trips in a day and that the train would have world-class amenities.
-The train will have most of the features of VB but with space for standee passengers without pantry equipment; I believe the interior features a wider aisle, so now a car accommodates 280 passengers and offers 100 seats.
+The train would also have most of the features of VB but with space for standee passengers without pantry equipment; I believe the interior features a wider aisle, so its cars would accommodate 280 passengers and offer 100 seats.
 I believe two of these Vande Metro trains, crafted with care by the fine folks at ICF and RCF, have been sitting pretty for quite some time, eagerly awaiting their grand debut.
 This shouldn't surprise anyone since we also have more than 15 rakes of Vande Bharat trains ready for launch, some of them getting close to celebrating their three-month birthday.
 If you think that is a waste of ready-to-go trains, well, you're just a grumpy grumble-pants, all the optics and visibility lies in the inaugurations.

 But ask the ministry (not that anyone really ever does) to name two target city pairs.
 Lucknow-Kanpur?
 Mumbai-Pune?
 Even if the tickets for this train are cheaper than those for Vande Bharat, filling those seats would be a Herculean task.
 The current MEMU travellers pay peanuts—about one-fifth the price.
 Attracting new passengers will be tough since even snagging a seat may turn out to be like winning the lottery, and significant cuts in travel time are not on the horizon as the newer Vande Bharats have already shown us that.
 In my opinion, the solution is the humble sister of Train 18, the MEMU, with underslung electrics, that we at ICF designed in 2018.
 This underdog was prototyped in 2018 and has faced a rollercoaster of delays.
 It sports Vande Bharat-style underslung equipment, skips the frills, but adds AC, all at 60% of the cost.
 Now, that is a budget-friendly makeover!